ImRoke/Principles-of-Digital-Image-Processing/Colorspaces/Color_Spaces.md

   * Value often represented as percentage or a numerical value that indicates the brightness of a color, with 0% representing black and 100% representing white.
   * Increasing the value of a color can make it appear lighter and brighter, while decreasing the value can make it appear darker and less intense.
 Which is in the range [0 (black), 1 (white)].
   * Used to create the four-color printing process and also used in graphic design, art and photography.

+## YUV (Luma, Chrominance Blue, Chrominace Red):

+  * The Y component represents the brightness of the image.
+Alone used to represent Black and White images or it provides the luminance information in color images.
+  * The U and V components represent the Chrominance or color information.
+  * These U and V components are also known as the color difference signals because they represent the difference betweenn the image.
+  * Mostly used in video compression formats, such as MPEG and H.264, because it allows for efficient compression of the color information by separating it from the luminance information.
+  *